R-Krishnan21/Django-Project/README.md

 # Django-Project

-A Blog Application which perform CRUD operation with authentication system.
+A Blog Application which perform CRUD operation.

 # Framework
 1) Django